15-Ab/potd/README.md

 ## Flatten BST to sorted list

 ## Intuition
 The goal is to flatten a Binary Search Tree (BST) into a sorted doubly linked list.
 My Java code used an in-order traversal to achieve this.
-During the traversal, I maintained a previous node (`pichla`) to properly link the nodes in the doubly linked list.
+During the traversal, Igi maintained a previous node (`pichla`) to properly link the nodes in the doubly linked list.

 ## Approach